vernor1/Bosch-Challenge/README.md

 _**Trajectory Estimator**_

 Provides a single public method `GetCost` to compute the integral cost of a given trajectory.
-The class implements a number of trajectory cost functions of a diffrent weight:
+The class implements a number of trajectory cost functions of a different weight:

 | Name          | Range | Weight | Description |
 |:-------------:|:-----:|:----:|:-----------|